Want to buy wine but are intimidated by the task of choosing one that fits your taste palate? Don’t worry!

 It’s true that there is no one kind of wine that every beginner will love.
 Most beginners prefer to start with the most approachable wines they can find.

-What Are The Four Key Wine Descriptors?
+What Are The Four Key Wines for Beginners Descriptors?

-Wine is the world’s oldest and most popular alcohol beverage.
+Wine is the world’s oldest and most popular alcoholic beverage.
 In its simplest form, it is a blend of fermented grape juice and water, but what gives the wine its body, aroma, and taste is a combination of factors including the blend of grapes used to make the wine, the vintner’s expertise, and how the wine is aged.

 There are many flavors in wine, depending on the wine.
 For example, red wines often have flavors such as dark fruits, leather, tobacco, and berries.
 White wines may have flavors such as toast, spice, citrus fruits, apples, and pears among others.

-When wine-lovers talk about the “mouth feels” of a wine, it’s because they’re referring to the viscosity—how heavy or light the wine feels in your mouth.
+When wine lovers talk about the “mouth feels” of a wine, it’s because they’re referring to the viscosity—how heavy or light the wine feels in your mouth.